brewbert/MolCalc/README.md

 MolCalc is a stoichiometric parser.
 It translates chemical element symbols to their corresponding atomic weights and enables simple arithmetic calculations.
-For example, to calculate the percentage of Aluminium in Alaun, you could enter:
+For example, to calculate the percentage of Aluminium in Aluminiumsulfate-Hexadecahydrate, you could enter:

 Al2/(Al2(SO4)3+16H2O)*100